 - Hyakujuu Sentai Gaoranger / Power Rangers Wild Force features a Rhino-Armadillo tagteam as part of the season's enormous Mecha Expansion Pack.
 The Rhino forms an alternative set of legs for the combined mecha, which kicks the Armadillo at the enemy as part of a soccer-themed finishing move.

 - Dominic, the second extra Ranger in Power Rangers Jungle Fury, channels the power of the rhino.
-Ironically, while the rhino's raw strength is played up as unrivaled in the animal kingdom, Dominic is more of a Trickster than The Big Guy you'd expect.
+Ironically, while the rhino's raw strength is played up as unrivaled in the animal kingdom, Dominic is more of The Trickster than The Big Guy you'd expect.
 His Japanese counterpart, Ken from Juken Sentai Gekiranger, is much the same.

 - Kamen Rider Thrust from Kamen Rider Dragon Knight and his Japanese counterpart Gai from Kamen Rider Ryuki have a rhino motif and use the Advent Beast Metalgelas, a hulking humanoid armored rhino.

 - Also, all across Toku, rhinos are very a popular Monster of the Week choice.
 Their usual tactic: smash, and then smash some more!

 - An old joke: "Rhino have bad eyesight, but given his weight it's not his problem".

 - In Warhammer and Warhammer 40,000, all Juggernauts of Khorne are unholy rhino-shaped amalgamations of daemon, metal, and hellfire.
 The Blood Crushers are especially large versions.